The Bible Codec

 Psalms 49:7/ 8, No man can by any means redeem his brother, nor give to God a ransom for him-- Tanakh

-e.
-The Jewish Passover had nothing to do with “the forgiveness of sins”.
+3:15 The Jewish Passover nor the Passover lamb had nothing to do with “the forgiveness of sins”.

 Prior to the exodus, there was no time to perform sacrifices for sins.

-The blood of the Passover lamb was to protect Jews from the pending death, and was part of the preparation for the exodus.
+The blood of the Passover lamb was to protect Jews from the plague of death, and was the preparation of food for the exodus.
 Then, the blood of the lamb was to be put on the outside doors.
-The Jews never sacrificed human babies or drank their blood.
+The Jews never sacrificed human babies and drank their blood.

-f.
-Jesus claimed to be a god, but did not not know about filth and bacteria;
+But Jesus claimed to be a god, yet did not not know the value of a mikvah (cleansing of filth and bacteria);

 “Some of the Pharisees and teachers of the Law came to Jesus from Jerusalem and asked; “Why do your disciples break the traditions of the elders?